pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 - When a response is served up by the server, the same process is applied in the opposite direction.
 - The web server never knows that there is a proxy in the connection.

-As we've seen, an attacker can modify session credentials using these Web application maniuplation proxies, but session credentials only scratch the surface.
+As we've seen, an attacker can modify session credentials using these Web application manipulation proxies, but session credentials only scratch the surface.
 - Many Web applications send a great deal of additional variables to the browser for temporrary or permanent storage in cookies or hidden form elements.
 - Using a proxy, the attacker can also view or edit any of these very enticing items passed to the browser.
 - Some applications pass back account numbers, balances, or other critical information in cookies, expecting that they will remain unchanged and trusting them when they return from the browser.